TBD54566975/did-dht/spec/spec.md

 - The Type Index record's **type** is `TXT`, indicating a Text record.

-- The Type Index record's **data** is represented with the form `id=0,1,2` where the value is a comma-separated list of integer types from the [type index](#type-indexing).
+- The Type Index record's **data** is represented with the form `id=H,I,J,...N` where the value is a comma-separated list of integer types from the [type index](#type-indexing).

 **Example Type Index Record**